KAlvarezCS/BJC_Git_Book/optional-projects/animation-studio.md

 #### Take It Further

-Brainstorm with your partner about some possible exntesions and bonus explorations of the project.
+Brainstorm with your partner about some possible extensions and bonus explorations of the project.
 Here are some ideas, do some of these or come up with your own:

 1. Revise your code so that all the arrow key inputs \(up/down/right/left\) can be addressed by a single block.
 2. Add background image\(s\), sound/music to your character animation.